ashleyjlr/ashleyjlr/README.md

 ## 🌱 About Me

 - I'm a **3rd-year student** navigating the tech landscape with a deep interest in both **industry and research**.
 While my roots are in practical application through various internships, I'm also curious about exploring **research**—especially in logic and proof-solving.
-- My interests extend to photography, where I enjoy capturing **interactive spaces** and exploring themes of **friendship and connection**.
+- My interests extend to photography, dance, and jewelry-making!
-- I'm passionate about expressing my identity through clothing and thoughtful purchases, though I strive to balance this with a desire to avoid consumerism.

 ---